Weds, May 15th @ 7:00pm

 Sunday, July 14th @ 2:00pm (Italian Club Benefit Performance)

 No conflicts accepted for Performance Dates or the week before Opening.

-Strike is on Sunday, Nov 19th @ 12:00pm – All cast is required to attend and assist.
+Strike is on Sunday, July 14th @ 5:00pm following the closing performance – All cast is required to attend and assist.

 All those auditioning are encouraged to provide a resume of their onstage experience.
 Please bring a list of all potential conflicts including travel, etc. Any conflicts with the posted schedule must be discussed with the Director before casting can be confirmed.
 “Open Call” auditions.
 No appointment necessary.
 Pay is cast profit-share of ticket sales.